microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Otherwise, the perfusion was performed with the same approach as in the previously described mice experiments.
 After polymerization of μAngiofil we excised the mandible and fixated and stored it in 4% PFA solution at 4° C.

-Mandibles were then scanned with a SKYSCAN 1273 (Fig. @fig:5).
+Mandibles were then scanned with a SkyScan 1273 (control software version 1.1, Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:5).
 The scans were performed with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 80 μA.
 The X-rays were filtered by 1 mm of aluminum and 0.2 mm of copper.
 For the visualization shown in panel A, we recorded projection images with a size of 3072 x 1944 pixels over a sample rotation of 360°, with one projection acquired at each 0.1° and 5 projections being averaged for noise reduction.